-Yes No Requirement Ensure the in surer's and app olicable producer's system of annuity suitability supervision and training include from Model #275: A producer who engages in the sale of annuity products shall complete a one-time four (4) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider to comply with Section 7 of this regulation.
-Producers who hold a life insurance line of authority on the effective date of this regulation the Suitability in Annuity Transactions Model Regulation (#275) and who desire to sell annuities shall complete the requirements of this subsection within six (6) months after the effective date of this the regulation.
-Individuals who obtain a life insurance line of authority on or after the effective date of this the regulation may not engage in the sale of annuities until the annuity training course required under this subsection has been completed.
-The training required under this subsection shall include information on the following topics: The types of annuities and various classifications of annuities; Identification of the parties to an annuity; How product-specific annuity contract features affect consumers; • The application of income taxation of qualified and non-qualified annuities; • The primary uses of annuities; and • Appropriate standard of conduct, sales practices, replacement and disclosure requirements.
+Yes No Requirement Ensure the e insurer's and d applicable producer's system of annuity suitability supervision and training include: A producer who engages in the sale of annuity products shall complete a one-time four (4) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider.
+Producers who hold a life insurance line of authority on the effective date of this regulation and who desire to sell annuities shall complete the requirements of this subsection within six (6) months after the effective date of this regulation.
+Individuals who obtain a life insurance line of authority on or after the effective date of this regulation may not engage in the sale of annuities until the annuity training course required under this subsection has been completed.
+The training required under this subsection shall include information on the following topics: The types of annuities and various classifications of annuities; • Identification of the parties to an annuity; • How product-specific annuity contract features affect consumers; • The application of income taxation of qualified and non-qualified annuities; • The primary uses of annuities; and • Appropriate standard of conduct, sales practices, replacement and disclosure requirements.